dustinpfister/blog_posts/_posts/threejs-examples-lookat-with-apply-euler.md

 ## Read up more on the apply Euler method of Vector3 as well as Vector3 in general.

 In this example I am not just using the look at method, but also the apply Euler method of the Vector3 class along with the Euler class to set the position of mesh objects.
 With that said I have wrote a [post on the apply Euler method itself](/2021/06/18/threejs-vector3-apply-euler/), as well as another on the [Vector3 class in general](/2018/04/15/threejs-vector3/).
+When it comes to using the apply Euler method I need to have a Vector3 instance with a value other than 0,0,0 and when calling the method I need to pass an instance of the [Euler class](/2021/04/28/threejs-euler/) which is yet even another class that is worth looking into further.

 ### Version Numbers matter